shruti-gonuguntla/Rewards-ReactJS-SpringBoot-FullStack/README.md

 ### How to start the application
 Option 1:\
 a.
 Copy the RewardsBackend-1.0.jar available under RewardsApp-ReactJS-SpringBoot to your local\
 b.
-Run `java -jar RewardsBackend-1.0.jar`
+Run `java -jar RewardsBackend-1.0.jar`\
+c.
+Open http://localhost:8080 in the browser

 Option 2:\
 a.
 Open a new terminal and navigate to RewardsApp-ReactJS-SpringBoot folder (cd RewardsApp-ReactJS-SpringBoot)\
 b.
 Run `mvn clean package`\
 c.
 Navigate to RewardsBackend target folder \
 (e.g.: cd .\RewardsApp-ReactJS-SpringBoot\RewardsBackend\target)\
 d.
-Run `java -jar RewardsBackend-1.0.jar`
+Run `java -jar RewardsBackend-1.0.jar` \
+e.
+Open http://localhost:8080 in the browser

 ## Project Description